 World Sight Day: Why It’s Important and How to Observe

-Unless you have significant vision problems, chances are you take your eyesight for granted.
-And you may not give a lot of thought to what life is like for those with visual impairments.
-But World Sight Day is just around the corner, which means there’s no better time to adopt a new way of thinking.
-Although this annual event focuses on preventing blindness through good eye care, it also provides an excellent opportunity to support people who have suffered vision loss.
+Unless you have vision problems, you probably take your eyesight for granted.
+As a result, you may not give much thought to what life is like for those with visual impairments.
+But with World Sight Day coming soon, now is a great time to start thinking differently.
+This annual event focuses on preventing blindness through good eye care and supporting people who have lost their vision.
+By participating, you can help raise public awareness of eye health as a global issue.

 What Is World Sight Day?

-World Sight Day was introduced by the Lions Club International Foundation (LCIF) in 1990 as part of the organization’s SightFirst Campaign.
+The Lions Club International Foundation (LCIF) introduced World Sight Day in 1990 as part of their SightFirst Campaign.
 The LCIF launched this event as a special day of service for clubs around the world.
-Members were and continue to be encouraged to carry out a variety of sight-related projects, such as vision screenings and eyeglasses donations.
+Members were and continue to be encouraged to carry out various sight-related projects, such as vision screenings and eyeglasses donations.

-The LCIF’s annual event was then incorporated into VISION 2020, a global initiative set up by the WHO and IAPB, in 2000.
+In 2000, the LCIF’s annual event was incorporated into VISION 2020, a global initiative set up by the WHO and IAPB.
 Since then, World Sight Day has become an important event among individuals and organizations across the globe.
-In fact, it’s viewed as the major yearly public relations and advocacy event in eye health.
+It’s now the major yearly public relations and advocacy event in eye health.

 Some of the themes for previous years include the following: